-Unlike other streaming services Netflix doesn’t provide data estimates for its 4K HDR content, even though it does state that streaming 4K consumes about 7GB per hour.
+Unlike other streaming services like YouTube TV Canada, Netflix doesn’t provide data estimates for its 4K HDR content, even though it does state that streaming 4K consumes about 7GB per hour.

 When it comes to 4K HDR content, however, Netflix recommends a connection speed of 25mbps.

 That isn’t any different from what Netflix says about standard UHD; therefore, we don’t believe there is a significant difference between HDR and non-HDR material when you hit the 4K barrier.

 |Resolution||Netflix Estimates||Our Measurements (approximately)|